mjosaarinen/chacha-avr/README.md

 A public domain implementation of **ChaCha20** on 8-bit AVR microcontroller, just because *you never know when you might need one* !
 We implement the raw ChaCha permutation and include ChaCha20 keystream block generation per [RFC 7539](https://tools.ietf.org/html/rfc7539) as an higher level use case.

 The actual assembly language implementation is in `chacha_core_avr.S`, the rest is basically for serial output, testing, and benchmarking.

+## Comparison with a fast C implementation

+An unrolled C implementation of the same permutation is included in `chacha_core_c.c` and the `Makefile` contains instructions for swapping it in.

+As can be seen, the C language ChaCha8 block operation requires 18163 ticks, i.e. 3.4 times more time.
+Furthermore, the code size is 2594 bytes larger.
+My handwritten assembly language permutation is only 324 bytes.
+This means that you can get high security cryptography running with less than half a kilobyte of code altogether.

 ## Running on Arduino